avaneev/biteopt/README.md

 While the basic algorithm of the strategy is finished, the built-in parameters of the algorithm is an area of ongoing research.
-There are several things that were discovered that may need to be addressed:
+There are several things that were discovered that may need to be addressed in the future:

 1. The CostMult parameter must probably depend on the FanSize parameter.
 For example, at FanSize=8 the best CostMult which gives a faster convergence is around 2.5, at FanSize=40 the best CostMult is around 1.2.
-This is understandable, because when FanSize is higher, the difference between the lowest cost and highest cost "fan element" is naturally higher due to a larger pool of "fan elements" (attempted solutions).
+This is understandable, because when FanSize is higher, the difference between the lowest cost and highest cost "fan element" is naturally higher due to a larger pool of "fan elements".

-2. The formula of dependence of FanSize on the number of dimensions may need to be updated.
+2. The formula of dependence of FanSize on the number of dimensions may need to be updated to better suit varying dimensionality of the problems.

 3. When the algorithm reaches convergence point, parameter vector used in "non-bitmask inversion" round of function evaluation changes very little.